 I got the Sleepypod Air, for my senior, slightly blind Shih Tzu named George.

 My younger, more active dog, Sarah, got the Clickit Sport.

-At first my dog Sarah seemed a little uncomfortable.
-It was her first time wearing a doggie harness device like this.
-She was sitting up for a while but after she got more comfortable she eventually laid down.
+At first, Sarah seemed a little uncomfortable.
+It was her first time wearing a dog harness device like this.
+She was sitting up for a while, but after she got more comfortable, she eventually lied down.

 The drive from Los Angeles to Des Moines takes about 24 hours depending on traffic and weather.
-I never drove more than 7 hours in one day and tried to stick to around 5 hours a day of driving with potty and walk breaks through the day.
-Even with all the breaks it was a lot of driving in one day for myself, so I can only imagine what it felt like for my dogs.
+I never drove more than seven hours in one day and tried to stick to around five hours a day of driving with potty and walk breaks through the day.
+Even with all the breaks, it was a lot of driving in one day for myself, so I can only imagine what it felt like for my dogs.
 Five human hours is 35 dog hours after all!
-My pups handled the long road trip like champs and I felt a lot more relaxed on the road knowing that my babies were safe and secure in the event of an accident.
+My pups handled the long road trip like champs, and I felt a lot more relaxed on the road knowing that my babies were safe and secure in the event of an accident.

 This is Sara with the Yummy Travel Bowl.
 It is also amazing on a road trip.
-The bowl is designed so that the water does not spill out and they drank a lot, which meant we made a lot of stops.
+The bowl is designed so that the water doesn’t spill out, and the pups drank a lot, which meant we made a lot of stops.